Blog

 .
 Heavy rain typically covers a wide area.

 .
-Cloud burst: Affects a very small and localized area.
+Cloud burst: it affects a very small and localized area.

 4. Impact:

 .
-Heavy rain: Causes waterlogging swollen rivers or gradual flooding.
+Heavy rain: it causes waterlogging, swollen rivers, or gradual flooding.

 How Can Cloudbursts Affect Our Safety?

-The variability of storms makes hard to assess their exact moment But safety precautions can lower risks:
+The variability of storms makes it hard to assess their exact moment, but safety precautions can lower risks:

 1. Weather Warning:

-Pay extra attention to climate predictions during the monsoon season especially for areas that are hilly or at risk for flooding.
+Make sure to pay extra attention to climate predictions during the monsoon season, especially for hilly areas or regions at risk of flooding.

 2. Avoid Risky Area:

-Avoid wet hills unstable slopes or riverbanks while it raining a lot.
+Avoid wet hills, unstable slopes or riverbanks while it’s raining a lot.

 3. Emergency Plans: